isomerpages/ogp-isomer/_about-isomer/What is Isomer/Isomer's infrastructure.md

 	- You can **share your staging site link** with colleagues or stakeholders to preview new content, without them having to log into IsomerCMS.

 - **Production is the live version of your website** that is publicly accessible to site visitors.
-	- A colleague must approve all the changes in staging in order to publish them into your production site.
-You can do this by raising a Requesting a review on IsomerCMS.
+	- A colleague **must approve all the changes in staging in order to publish them** into your production site.
+You can do this by Requesting a review on IsomerCMS.
-	- Note that approval and publishing is for ALL content on your staging site, across all pages.
-Currently you cannot selectively approve and publish changes for a particular page.
+	- Note that approval and publishing is for ALL content on your staging site, across all pages. **Currently you cannot selectively approve and publish changes for a particular page.**

 &lt; INSERT GRAPHIC &gt;